rauc/rauc/docs/advanced.rst

   It provides ``pkcs11-tool``, which is useful to prepare a token for usage with RAUC.
-  It can list, read/write objects, generate keypairs and more.
+  It can list, read/write objects, generate key pairs and more.

 `libp11 <https://github.com/OpenSC/libp11>`_
   libp11 is an engine plugin for OpenSSL, which allows using keys on PKCS#11